 Science Level: 8/10

-II.
 What Makes Us Uniquely Human?

 And another common question: what separates us from animals?
 Most of the answers lie in the questions themselves.

 1. We have the need to classify and separate objects into hierarchies — with ourselves uniquely at the top, of course.
 In the question, we’ve de facto separated ourselves, tingeing all results with an inherent value bias.

 The more accurate question is: what separates us from other animals?